ademaldemir/machine-learning-patient-records-on-db2/README.md

 1. Create a Watson Studio Project on IBM Cloud.
 2. Create a DB2 on Cloud Database : IBM DB2 stores information that will be used for machine learning and predictions.
 3. Create Watson Machine Learning Service
-2. Create a notebook in Watson Studio
+4. Create a Jupyter notebook in Watson Studio
-3. Create a Jupyter Notebook
-6. Publish and deploy model with Watson Machine Learning
+5. Publish and deploy model with Watson Machine Learning

 ## Steps
 ---